YasirGaji/Yasir-Gaji/README.md

   1. `SyntaxError: Named export 'chakra' not found.
 The requested module '@chakra-ui/system' is a CommonJS module, which may not support all module.exports as named exports.`
-  `CommonJS modules can always be imported via the default export, for example using:` `import pkg from '@chakra-ui/system';` - I fixed this by deleting nodemodules and re-installing npm [Stack Overflow](https://github.com/chakra-ui/chakra-ui/issues/7170)
+  `CommonJS modules can always be imported via the default export, for example using:` `import pkg from '@chakra-ui/system';` - I fixed this by deleting nodemodules and re-installing npm | Solution Reference - [Stack Overflow](https://github.com/chakra-ui/chakra-ui/issues/7170)

 ## Current Error